m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 > Student: But neither of those things is the same as Taco

-> Teacher: There's a prism instance for them, what more do you want?
+> Teacher: There are prism typeclass instances for them, what more do you want?

 > Student: Is a loaf of bread a monoid?